logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/configuration.md

+---
+description: Documentation on how to configure a Databricks cluster to read and write features from the Hopsworks Feature Store
+---
 # Databricks Integration

 Users can configure their Databricks clusters to write the results of feature engineering pipelines in the Hopsworks Feature Store using HSFS.